Omastto1/General-Optimization-Solver/README.md

 ## CLASS DOCS:

+## PROJECT STRUCTURE
+Each problem type has its own directory, which contains `solver` directory with solver modules and `problem.py` module as well as `parser` modules, if only one input format is implemented or multiple modules with respective format names (`c15.py` and `mmlib.py` for MM-RCPSP)

+Base classes are located in `common` directory

+All important classes are imported to the `general_optimization_solver.py` module, which is the main entry point for the project

 ### Parsers

 Collection of '{benchmark_name}.py' modules which should contain `load_{benchmark_name}` which load instance file and `load_{benchmark_name}_solution` which loads instance solution functions.